 What kind of fertilizer should I use?
 And when should I fertilize?

-Daylilies aren’t picky, we recommend using a general balanced fertilizer in the spring and possibly again in the fall.
-They do like nitrogen, so you may consider supplementing with some additional nitrogen in the spring
+Daylilies aren’t too picky, we recommend using a high quality, nitrogen rich fertilizer in the spring and possibly again in the fall.

 What is rebloom?

 “Rebloom is the tendency of a daylily variety to bloom more than once a year.
 The later cycles of bloom may come soon after the main bloom cycle, or may be weeks or months later.
 Some things to keep in mind about rebloom –

 – Growers in the South will have a lot more opportunity to get rebloom than Northern growers, because of their longer growing season.

 – Don’t expect rebloom to be as prolific as the first bloom, it usually won’t be.